ashishkumar-arX/PRODIGY_ML_03/README.md

    - Displays the first test image using Matplotlib.

 The code essentially follows the standard pipeline for training a machine learning model: data preparation, model building, evaluation, and prediction.
 It focuses specifically on classifying images of cats and dogs using Support Vector Machines.

+`The model is saved and loaded to expedite program execution, enhancing efficiency by eliminating the need to retrain the model each time the program runs.`